Subsidizing clean energy will cut carbon, but not as much as a robust carbon tax.

 Alas, this too is a false promise.
 In the United States, direct governmental support of fossil fuel exploration and production appears to be “only” around $22 billion a year.
 While that is no small amount, it translates to a mere few percent of “end user” expenditures on fossil fuels; accordingly, taking away the $22 billion largess, though a financial blow to the fossil fuel industry, would trigger only a few percent rise in fossil fuel prices — not nearly enough to fundamentally alter the market equations that still favor fossil fuels over renewables in much of the energy sector.

 The clearest and most comprehensive worldwide examination of fossil fuel subsidies is a 2015 report by the International Monetary Fund documenting energy subsidies and externalities worldwide.
 The report broadened the conventional definition of monetary “subsidies” to include fossil fuels’ massive externality costs — impacts on human health and climate — along with government spending to prop up their fossil fuel sectors.

-The IMF graphic conveys at a glance that the absence of a charge for the harms those fuels engender when burned plays a far greater role does far more to suppress fossil fuels’ market prices than do taxpayer-funded subsidies.
+The IMF graphic conveys at a glance that the absence of a charge for the harms those fuels engender when burned is a far greater factor in suppressing fossil fuels’ market prices than do taxpayer-funded subsidies.
 The remedy — the means to charge for those harms — is, of course, an explicit carbon tax.